 - Non-EU/EEA students: 1 May (the original deadline of 1 April has been extended due to COVID-19)

 - EU/EEA students and students who do not need a study visa/residence permit through VU Amsterdam*: 1 June (the original deadline of 1 May has been extended due to COVID-19)

 Groundbreaking research at the heart of modern society

-Physics and Astronomy is an indispensable part of modern society.
+Physics is an indispensable part of modern society.
 Modern life would be entirely different without computer chips, lasers, MRI screening and all the other benefits of physics research.
-The Master’s programme in Physics provides you with plenty of opportunities to study and engage in groundbreaking fundamental research and its applications.
-Whether you are interested in physical processes within cells, creating artificial photosynthesis, astroparticle physics or testing fundamental symmetries at the atomic scale, the Master’s programme in Physics gives you the opportunities to deepen your knowledge and engage in groundbreaking fundamental research.
+The Master’s programme in Physics and Astronomy provides you with plenty of opportunities to study and engage in groundbreaking fundamental research and its applications.
+Whether you are interested in physical processes within cells, creating artificial photosynthesis, astroparticle physics or testing fundamental symmetries at the atomic scale, the Master’s programme in Physics and Astronomy gives you the opportunities to deepen your knowledge and engage in groundbreaking fundamental research.

 - Advanced Matter and Energy Physics

 - Astronomy and Astrophysics